-The 2001 period linked birth/infant death data set includes several data files.
-The first file includes all US infant deaths which occurred in the 2001 data year linked to their corresponding birth certificates, whether the birth occurred in 2000 or in 2001 - referred to as the numerator file.
-The second file contains information from the death certificate for all US infant death records, which could not be linked to their corresponding birth certificates - referred to as the unlinked death file.
-The third file is the 2001 NCHS natality file for the US (plus late filed records mentioned above), which is used to provide denominators for rate computations.
+The 2001 birth cohort linked file includes several separate data files.
+The first file includes linked birth and death certificate data for all US infants born in 2001 who died before their first birthday - referred to as the numerator file.
+The second file contains information from the death certificate for all US infant death records which could not be linked to their corresponding birth certificates - referred to as the unlinked file.
+The third file is the 2000 NCHS natality file for the US with a few minor modifications - referred to as the denominator-plus file.
 These same three data files are also available for Puerto Rico, the Virgin Islands, and Guam.